ryanoasis/powerline-extra-symbols/README.md

 ![preview](preview.png)

-These glpyhs are now available in the patched fonts from: [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts)
+These glyphs are now available in the patched fonts from: [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts)

 _NOTE: This repo will soon probably just hold the glyphs._